Letter for democracy exceeds 500,000 signatures in 4 days

-The “Letter to Brazilians and Brazilians in Defense of the Democratic State of Law” reached the mark of 500 thousand signatures on the night of this Friday, 29.
-The document was opened for the general public to adhere to on Tuesday, at 5 pm .
+The “Letter to Brazilians and Brazilians in Defense of the Democratic State of Law” reached the mark of 500 thousand signatures on the night of Friday 29.
+The document was opened for the general public to adhere to on Tuesday, at 5 pm.
 The text brings together jurists and also has bankers and businessmen among the signatories.

 Organizers are doing some filtering work to avoid sabotage on subscriptions.
 The manifesto was created at the Law School of the University of São Paulo (USP).

-The document in defense of the higher courts and the Electoral Justice anticipates the acts of September 7, which are being organized by supporters of the president Jair Bolsonaro (PL).
+The document in defense of the higher courts and the Electoral Justice anticipates the acts of September 7, which are being organized by supporters of President Jair Bolsonaro (PL).

 Throughout Friday, presidential candidates spoke out on the matter.
 Ciro Gomes (PDT) and Simone Tebet (MDB) said they had signed the document.
 Bolsonaro was the only one who made criticisms.

 He mocked the manifesto of organizations in favor of democracy on Twitter this Thursday, 28.
-Minutes later, without mentioning the former president Luiz Inacio Lula da Silva (PT), the Chief Executive asked which side the manifesto would be on.
+Minutes later, without mentioning former President Luiz Inácio Lula da Silva (PT), the Chief Executive asked which side the manifesto would be on.

 In addition to this letter, another manifesto is being prepared by the Federation of Industries of the State of São Paulo (Fiesp), entitled “In Defense of Democracy and Justice”, and is part of one of the acts organized to take place on August 11, at the USP Law School.